prysmaticlabs/documentation/website/docs/troubleshooting/issues-errors.md

     </tr>
     <tr>
       <td>Can't import accounts, stuck in a loop.
 You see <code>Could not import accounts: could not write accounts: file already exists without proper 0600 permissions</code></td>
       <td>This usually happens when the account you're using doesn't have permission to read and write to the target directory.
-See [this GitHub issue](https://github.com/prysmaticlabs/prysm/issues/11130#issuecomment-1199984124) for a workaround.</td>
+See <a href='https://github.com/prysmaticlabs/prysm/issues/11130#issuecomment-1199984124'>this GitHub issue</a> for a workaround.</td>
     </tr>
 </table>